lenincompres/ima-few-2024/README.md

 ### F. Unacceptable (59 & Below)

 Performance and attendance of the student has been such that course requirements have not been met.
 Work shows no overall understanding of the course material on many levels or either a severe lack of interest.

-## Attendance
-There are no excused absences and unexcused absences.
-There are only absences.
-You can have 4 amount of absences without your grade being affected.
-A passing grade requires at least 50% attendance.
-2 late arrivals (more than 10 minutes after start time) will count as 1 absence.
-For example, 4 absences will result in your highest possible grade being a B instead of an A.

-Optional makeup work statement: While there is no distinction in this course between excused and unexcused absences, you may inquire with me about makeup work if you have more than 4 absences.
-Makeup work may be content you can consume, having a conversation with someone in class, additional office hours, writing a paper or an additional project.
-Not all course content can be made up.
-Please clarify with your instructor.

 ## Electronics Use